 The Future Plan

-We as a group are very conscious that if the village and the vital infrastructure that surrounds it is to survive for the long term and future generations, then it is imperative that a plan is put into place that will cover the next 100 years or so.
-It should be noted that this has already been achieved with the coastal defences that were put into place in the 1900s by the Victorians to protect Dunrobin Castle.
-We are however, much more aware of our human footprint these days and the impact that we have on our environment and it is imperative that we work with Mother Nature so that we can harness the power that she wields.
-To this end, this plan will take many years to create, fund and implement and thus we as a group are committed to working with all parties to see this to fruition.
-As a starting point, we have drawn up a basic strategy below to achieve this:
+We as a group are very conscious that if the village and the vital infrastructure that surrounds it is to survive for the long term and for future generations, then it is imperative that a plan is put into place that will cover the next 100 years or so.
+It should be noted that this has already been achieved with the coastal defences that were put into place in the late 1800s by the Victorians to protect Dunrobin Castle.

 Protect the Village, Protect the A9, Protect the Future